sallyklpoon/Boriya-text-based-adventure/README.md

 #### ** Add any comments for me below this line **

-### Special Features from *Comrades Studio*
+### ✨ Special Features "Bóriya" from *Comrades Studio* 🤝🏻

 * Our map is dynamic!
 The map overall is 25 x 25, but the player will start with a smaller map.
 As they level up, the horizons they can explore will grow.

-* ASCII art implementation for the map, in order tto increase immersion for the player.
+* ASCII art implementation for the map, in order to increase immersion for the player.

 * Colour coded print statements that increase readability of the game.